 Combinatorial Game Theory (CGT) is a branch of mathematics that studies sequential games with perfect information.
 Combinatorial games include well-known rulesets like Amazons, Clobber, Domineering, Hackenbush, Konane, Nim, Octal Games, Wythoff’s Nim.
-After the John Conway's book On Numbers and Games (1976), Elwyn Berlekamp, John Conway and Richard Guy published “the” Winning Ways (1982).
-In this book we can see a unified mathematical theory able to analyze a large class of rulesets.
-The modern books Lessons in Play (2007), by Michael Albert, David Wolfe, and Richard Nowakowski, and Combinatorial Game Theory (2013), by Aaron Siegel, are also mandatory reading.
+After John Conway's On Numbers and Games (1976), Elwyn Berlekamp, John Conway and Richard Guy published “the book” Winning Ways (1982).
+In that work, one can find a unified mathematical theory able to analyze a large class of rulesets.
+The books Lessons in Play (2007), by Michael Albert, David Wolfe, and Richard Nowakowski, and Combinatorial Game Theory (2013), by Aaron Siegel, are also mandatory reading.